D-Roberts/transformers-retrieval-ranking-nli-ECIR2021/README.md

 ## Multilingual Evidence Retrieval and Fact Verification to Combat Global Disinformation: The Power of Polyglotism

-System will be served via a live API during the ECIR 2021 conference.
+The end to end system will be served via a live API during the ECIR 2021 conference.
 For a preview please email the author. https://arxiv.org/pdf/2012.08919.pdf

 ![Multilingual evidence retrieval and fact verification system.](/assets/system_diagram_final-1.png)